Remote Piloted Aerial Surveillance

 What's in a name?

 Back in 2013, I delivered a presentation at the annual CCTV User Group conference showing an image of an Unmanned Aerial Surveillance drone with the title "Here's My New Town Centre CCTV System' above it.
-Yes, it was a 'tongue in cheek' but there was a serious point to be made too.
+Yes, it was a 'tongue in cheek' at the time, but there was a serious point to be made too.

-With the creation of DJI in China, their rapid growth with innovative, enterprise-class aircraft with enhanced navigation, 6-axis collision avoidance and HD cameras (even FLIR thermal image cameras are available for them) they have heralded in new possibilities for surveillance, search & rescue, surveying high structures like masts, towers and wind turbines for example.
+With the creation of DJI, their rapid growth with innovative, enterprise-class aircraft with enhanced navigation, 6-axis collision avoidance and HD cameras (even FLIR thermal image cameras are available for them) they have heralded in new possibilities for surveillance, search & rescue, surveying high structures like masts, towers and wind turbines for example.
 This leap forward opens the possibilities of the use of UAS for public space surveillance.